 Like method 1, This one will result in very little work for yourself.
 However, this is likely to be the most expensive option, as custom-designed assets like this tend to be expensive.
 You can hire an artist or VFX designer to create static and video assets for your content.
 Many will turn to Fivver and other services like it, but I strongly recommend reaching out to members of your audience & communities you are a part of first.

 Doing so can be highly beneficial to your channel, and a member of your audience is likely to know you and your stream and will be able to more capable of creating something representative of your brand.
-Just be aware that you should still pay your artist, even if they try to say no; and ensure that you obtain the proper licenses needed so that you can’t be screwed over later.
-For some examples of these licenses, you want to have Commercial use rights, merch use, permission to post anywhere, and you need to discuss with the artist everything you aren’t allowed to do with the image/video.
+Just be aware that you should still pay your artist, even if they try to say no, and ensure that you obtain the proper licenses needed so that you can’t be screwed over later.
+For some examples of these licenses, you want to have Commercial use rights, merch use, and permission to post anywhere, and you need to discuss with the artist everything you aren’t allowed to do with the image/video.

 I’m not saying that the person that does your art is aiming to take advantage of you, but there are a few out there that will.
-Stay vigilant, remember to use TinEye to make sure what you are getting is actually original work, and not just a stock asset being sold to you.
+Stay vigilant, and remember to use TinEye to make sure what you are getting is actually original work and not just a stock asset being sold to you.